- Macs have built-in antivirus and security software, but they aren’t foolproof.

-• Macs need third-party antivirus for total protection.
-Read our Bitdefender review, a top-rated software with 100-percent virus detection rate.
+- Macs need third-party antivirus for total protection.
+Read our TotalAV review, a top-rated software and our favorite antivirus for Macs.

 Here’s one tidbit of information about malware that many people don’t know: Many of them are OS-specific.
 That means a piece of malware designed to exploit a Windows vulnerability does no harm to a Mac and vice versa.
-That and the fact that a huge majority of malware is designed for Windows lead many to believe that Macs don’t need antivirus software.
-That, however, is nothing but a dangerous misconception.
+And since Macs used to be a huge underdog compared to Windows, it makes sense why people thought they were invulnerable to malware.
+But, that’s no longer the case today.

 Do Macs Have Built-in Antivirus Software?